xcaparros89/symfony-page/README.md

 # Symfony-page

 ## Description
-Symfony-page is a page i've done with Symfony.
+Symfony-page is a page I've done with Symfony.
 It has a registration implemented and you can write posts.

 ## Technologies used
 Html, CSS, php, Symfony, Twig